justinjiajia/bigdata_lab_2025/Interacting with Spark through JupyterHub.md

 livy : livy hadoop hdfsadmingroup
 ```

-These are the groups the user livy belongs to in the Linux system:
+This indicates the groups that the user `livy` belongs to in the Linux system:

 - `livy`: The user’s primary group (created by default when the user livy was added to the system).